 The medical portion of the University policy covers leave requests due to pregnancy and childbirth.
 The eligible faculty member submits a completed Certificate of Physician or Practitioner, indicating the amount of leave medically necessary (this is generally six weeks for a normal pregnancy and delivery, eight weeks for a normal pregnancy with a surgical (c-section) delivery).
 Eligible faculty members on medical leave continue to receive full salary and medical insurance benefits.

-The family leave portion of the policy provides four workweeks of paid leave for eligible faculty members within one calendar year after the birth or adoption of a child.
-This time can be taken as four straight weeks or pro-rated (one day a week for 16 weeks for instance); the faculty member and his or her department work together to decide how best to utilize the family leave.
+The family leave portion of the policy provides four work weeks of paid leave for eligible faculty members within one calendar year after the birth or adoption of a child.
+This time can be taken as four straight weeks or pro-rated; the faculty member and his or her department work together to decide how best to utilize the family leave.
 Unpaid leave of up to one calendar year to care for a child is also provided under this policy.
-Please refer to 02-11-01 Procedure for Faculty Medical and Family Leave.
+Please refer to AC 26 Faculty Medical and Family Leave (formerly 02-11-01).

 5. Does the University offer paternity leave?